Ambien Addiction Treatment Center in Rome, GA

 - Paranoia

-Long-term use can change how the brain works.
+Consequently, long-term use can change how the brain works.
 It may be harder to feel happy or relaxed without the drug.
 This can lead to social isolation and problems at work or home.

 Ambien Addiction Treatment Options

 Getting help for Ambien addiction involves several steps.
 Treatment aims to stop Ambien use and build healthy sleep habits safely.
 Options include medical care, therapy, and support groups.
+We offer all of these options and more at Fairland Recovery Center.

 Detoxification Process

-During detox, medical staff watch for side effects.
+Doctors may slowly lower the Ambien dose over time, which can reduce withdrawal symptoms.
+During detox, medical staff watch closely for any side effects.
 These may include anxiety, shaking, or trouble sleeping.
-They can give medicines to help if needed.
+Different medications may be used to minimize the discomfort of these side effects if needed.

 Detox usually takes place in a hospital or drug rehab center, which ensures 24-hour care and support.
 Depending on how much Ambien a person takes and for how long, the process can last a few days to a few weeks.